Fort Lauderdale Workers Compensation Attorney

 - FILE a written claim for compensation within one year after the date of injury or last payment of compensation, whichever is later.
 A claim for survivor benefits must be filed within one year after the date of death.
 The time for filing claims in certain occupational disease cases has been extended to two years.

-- CALL OUR OFFICE FOR A FREE, NO OBLIGATION CONSULTATION.
+- CALL OUR WORKERS COMPENSATION LAW FIRM FOR A FREE, NO OBLIGATION CONSULTATION.

 Contact a Fort Lauderdale Workers Compensation Attorney